MZlatunic35/se_project_aroundtheus/README.md

 ## Plan on improving the project

-- Implemeting interactivity to the site, so users can add and remove photos, like photos of other users, and make a few minor adjustments to their own profile.
+- Implemeting interactivity to the site, so object and event are handled with new JavaScript functions.

 # GitHub Page